-The Health Insurance Portability Accountability Act (HIPAA) was put into effect to protect paper form medical records.
-This has since been updated to the HIPAA Enforcement Rule and Breach Rule in an effort to keep up with advancing technologies while meeting the demand of patient privacy.
-With regards to workers’ compensation, this means obtaining and securing medical information within HIPAA’s rules and guidelines.
+The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that required the creation of national standards to protect sensitive patient health information from being disclosed without the patient’s consent or knowledge.
+The HIPAA Enforcement Rule and Breach Rule establishes regulations on how HHS may determine liability.
+This is all done in an effort to keep up with advancing technologies while meeting the demand of patient privacy.
+In regard to workers’ compensation, this means obtaining and securing medical information within HIPAA’s rules and guidelines.

 How are HIPAA and Workers’ Compensation Connected

-Workers’ comp and your rights as an injured worker are not something you should face on your own.
-You will need an expert team of attorneys at your side helping you navigate the process every step of the way.
-The attorneys of Erwin, McCane & Daly are well versed in every aspect of workers’ compensation and will put your mind at ease.
+Navigating the complicated process of submitting a workers’ comp claim and standing up for your rights as an injured worker are not something you should face on your own.
+The expert team of attorneys of Erwin, McCane & Daly are well versed in every aspect of workers’ compensation and ready to take on your case.
 Contact us today so we can get started!